graphql/marketing/assets/media_partners/README.md

-# Media Partners Brand Assests
+# Media Partners Brand Assets

 ### This folder is where you will upload your preferred brand assets to be featured on GraphQLConf materials.